exiang/open_hub_wiki/Update.md

-SSH into your web server to run these commands.
+SSH into your web server:

 1. Download latest release package and replace files